MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-private-endpoint.md

 The [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) for Visual Studio Code requires [Docker](https://docs.docker.com/) to be installed on your local machine.
 The extension hosts the development container locally by using the Docker host with the correct developer tools and dependencies preinstalled to complete this article.

-1. Create a new local directory on your computer for the project.
+1. Create a new local directory on your computer for the project:

     ```bash
     mkdir my-intelligent-app && cd my-intelligent-app